aphelionz/github-pmbok/README.md

 # github-pmbok

 This is an endeavor to map the PMBOK processes to the GitHub UI and featureset.
+The originating use case for this mapping is Open Source Software projects.

 ## 1. Identify stakeholders